-Important Note: Currently in the United Kingdom it is not legal to market CBD products to pets directly.
+Important Note: In the United Kingdom it is currently not legal to market CBD products to pets directly.
 Any company doing this should be avoided.
-Nonetheless, the majority of these cbd for pets style products are simply the same CBD product offered to humans, but usually in lower doses (based on the size of the animal).
-As a result, studies have shown similar benefits and results in dogs for the “human” organic CBD oil.
+Nonetheless, the majority of these products are simply the same CBD product offered to humans, but usually in lower doses (based on the size of the animal).

 Despite this, the fact that CBD is on everybody’s mind has people wondering whether it could provide a beneficial health supplement for their furry friends, especially those who suffer from issues such as separation anxiety or arthritis.

-So is this something you should try, or is it potentially dangerous?
+So is this something you should try, or is it potentially dangerous for your furry friend?

-Let’s take a look at what the studies that do exist have found.
+Let’s take a look at all the evidence…

 Will CBD Get My Dog High?